jdberry/tag/README.md

 	sudo port install tag

-### Brew
+### Homebrew

-brew maintainers: let me know when you get it done.
+Homebrew maintainers: let me know when you have it.

 Building and Installing
 ---